jambonz/jambonz-docs/docs/installing.md

 #### Install drachtio apps

-Choose a user to install the drachtio applications under -- I typically use the `admin` user on Debian, and this will be shown in the examples below.
+Choose a user to install the drachtio applications under -- the instructions below assume the `admin` user; if you use a different user than edit the instructions accordingly.

 Execute the following commands:

 ```
 mkdir apps && cd $_